-AP Chemistry is a rigorous college level Chemistry course designed to prepare students to take and pass the AP Chemistry exam.
+Description: AP Chemistry is a rigorous college level Chemistry course designed to prepare students to take and pass the AP Chemistry exam.
 The class emphasizes concepts of chemistry, mathematical problem solving skills applied to chemistry problems, critical thinking skills utilized in class and in written assignments, and hands-on experiences.
 Laboratory activities are a major part of this class.
-A mandatory parent meeting will be scheduled.